Is your typical weekly diet helping or hindering your health?

 Research has identified through studies in Spain and the Netherlands that adherence to a Mediterranean diet, rather than a typical western diet, improves fertility rates for both spontaneous conception and IVF.

 Increasing plant protein and reducing animal protein, eating a diet high in antioxidants, and maintaining a healthy weight all support optimal reproductive functioning.
-By following a Mediterranean diet you are more likely to benefit from these key dietary changes and boost your fertility.

-Reducing your risk of developing a chronic disease or illness as you age
+Reduced risk of developing a chronic disease or illness as you age

 Being plant based, the Mediterranean diet provides countless phytochemicals, vitamins and minerals for keeping your body healthy.
 The avoidance of packaged and processed foods and a diet low in refined sugar is what makes this diet a good long term lifestyle diet for optimal health.